HISTORY

 Local community members showed up to help.
 Together they removed 110 dump truck loads of trash from the site and began planting native plants to restore the ecosystem for wildlife.

-2000: Eagle Scout bench construction
+2000: Eagle Scout project to construct bench

 2005: Amphibian pond platform created